Very Good Condition

 • Selmer Radio Improved Alto Original Lacquer, Recent Overhaul 19276

-$ 4,650
+$ 4,250

+This is a fantastic, overhauled, original lacquer Selmer Radio Improved alto in excellent condition!
 If you read around on here a bit, you’ll see that I love Selmers from the 1930’s and the Radio Improved in particular.
-This one has most of its original lacquer intact, and is in quite good condition. it is also in great playing condition with a recent overhaul done by Jack Finucane (Aka Jack Tyler) from a few years or so ago before he stopped doing overhauls, and feels nice and snappy under the fingers.
-The pads look a little funny in photos – that’s because of some powder from Yamaha powder paper that is on the leather.
-But the pads themselves are in excellent condition and are nearly new.
+This one has most of its original lacquer intact, and is in quite good condition. it is also in great playing condition with a recent overhaul done by Jack Finucane from a few years or so ago before he stopped doing overhauls, and feels nice and snappy under the fingers.
 The resonators look like a Reso-Tech set made to match the vintage Selmer Tonex resos, but slightly oversized, and very slightly domed.
 They are a good match for the horn, and they almost look like vintage Selmer resonators.
-It didn’t get played much after overhaul, as the owner is in a military band and plays a modern horn most of the time for work.
-It’s on consignment now, and I think it’ll likely sell quickly.
+This has barely been played since the overhaul and is all fresh and nice.

 The tone of a Radio Improved alto is the reason to buy it.
 It’s like a Selmer blended with a Conn almost- delicate lyrical core that reminds me of an SBA, but with a wider, warmer, more spread feel like a Conn.
 The keywork is not modern.
 This is before the ‘Balanced Action’ keywork improvements, so you will have to get used to the left hand pinky keys if you haven’t played a vintage horn before.
 If you have, then it’s no problem.
 I barely notice keywork differences anymore after playing all the different styles out there.
 This one is more comfortable than most, and I like the direct action bell key mechanism.